-Three Mistakes People Commonly Make When Returning To Work
+Three Mistakes Women Commonly Make When Returning To Work

 Wow, it’s January already!?
 Did you do some thinking about your life over the New Year period?
 Perhaps you made some resolutions or plans for the year ahead?
-Are you hoping to return to work in 2018?
+Are you hoping to return to work?

 If you are planning to return to work this year, before you do anything else, please read about these three mistakes I regularly see being made.

 As a Career Coach, I help many women return to work after having a family career break, but I also help people return after any kind of career break.
 I also regularly help both men and women to change careers.
 These mistakes are common in all of these scenarios.